Philippines: US military can build barracks in local camps

-MANILA, Philippines (AP) — The Philippine defense chief says President Rodrigo Duterte has given the go-ahead for U.S. military construction of barracks in designated local camps where American forces are allowed to temporarily station under a 2014 defense pact.
+MANILA, Philippines (AP) — Philippine President Rodrigo Duterte has given the go-ahead for the U.S. military to build barracks and fuel depots in designated local camps where American forces are allowed to temporarily station under a 2014 defense pact, Defense Secretary Delfin Lorenzana said Tuesday.

-Defense Secretary Delfin Lorenzana said Tuesday that Duterte told him the construction under the Enhanced Defense Cooperation Agreement can proceed but for him to make sure no weapons will be stockpiled in the facilities.
+Duterte last month threatened to abrogate the agreement if the United States stores weapons in local camps, saying his country may get entangled if fighting erupts between China and the U.S. He identified three areas where U.S. forces were supposedly bringing in their armaments, including the western Philippine province of Palawan, which faces the disputed South China Sea.

-Duterte earlier threatened to abrogate the agreement if the United States stored weapons locally, expressing concern his country may get entangled if fighting erupts between China and the U.S. He identified three areas where U.S. forces were supposedly bringing in their armaments.
+He had said if the U.S. builds an arms depot “I will consider a review and maybe ultimately abrogate” the pact all together.

-Lorenzana said he corrected that information and told Duterte no stockpiling of weapons is allowed under the agreement.
+“I don’t know where the president got his information but I corrected it,” Lorenzana told reporters Tuesday.
+He said he also told Duterte that construction in the camps has not started and was scheduled later this year or next year.

 Most Read Stories